405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (106) "SCS" means Soil Conservation Service.

-(b) That may include a barrier, dam, or excavated depression to:
+2. That could include a barrier, dam, or excavated depression to:

 1. Slow water runoff; and